Want to use easy Infographic Template Tools to create stunning infographics… but don't know where to start?

 Also take note that Piktochart has expanded their templates to include Presentation templates.
 These are designed so that they can be saved as an infographic or shared as a presentation.

-Easel.ly is another option for creating infographics with plenty of infographic template options.
-You can re-use several thousand infographics for free within the platform so it’s super simple to get started.
+Easel.ly (not to be confused with Easil which is a different tool) is another option for creating infographics with plenty of infographic template options.
+You can re-use several thousand infographics for free within the platform so it's super simple to get started.

 Better still, you can either re-use templates or create from scratch with their comprehensive infographic builder.